r2dbc/r2dbc.github.io/index.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/idApf9DMdfk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-# [Three-columns]

-## [Column 1]Reactive Streams

-R2DBC is founded on **Reactive Streams** providing an **asynchronous**, **non-blocking** API.
+* **Reactive Streams** - R2DBC is founded on **Reactive Streams** providing an **asynchronous**, **non-blocking** API.

-## [Column 2]Relational Databases

-R2DBC engages **relational** databases with a **reactive API**, something not possible with the blocking nature of JDBC and JPA.
+* **Relational Databases** - R2DBC engages **relational** databases with a **reactive API**, something not possible with the blocking nature of JDBC and JPA.

-## [Column 3]Scalable Solutions

-Reactive Streams makes it possible to move from the classic one thread per connection approach to a more **powerful**, more **scalable** approach.
+* **Scalable Solutions** - Reactive Streams makes it possible to move from the classic one thread per connection approach to a more **powerful**, more **scalable** approach.

-# Relational meets reactive [align:left]
+# Relational meets Reactive

-[TODO: graphic] People wanting to scale while retaining usage of relational databases are cut off from reactive programming due to existing standards.
+People wanting to scale while retaining usage of relational databases are cut off from reactive programming due to existing standards.
 R2DBC introduces a new API that allows asynchronous, non-blocking code that work efficiently with relational databases.

-# Cloud Ready [align:right]
+# Cloud Ready

-[TODO: graphic] R2DBC supports [cloud native](https://pivotal.io/cloud-native) apps where relational databases like PostgreSQL, MySQL, and others are found.
+R2DBC supports [cloud native](https://pivotal.io/cloud-native) apps where relational databases like PostgreSQL, MySQL, and others are found.
 Have the freedom to pick the right one for the job and not be confined by API.

-# Community [align:left]
+# Community

-[TODO: graphic] While led by members of the Spring team at Pivotal, R2DBC depends upon community support.
+While led by members of the Spring team at Pivotal, R2DBC depends upon **community support**.
 Contributors from all relational data stores are invited to participate in building a reactive, relational future.